 www.sanyotsuru.jp/

 Founded late in the Edo period Sanyotsuru use rice from the northern region of Hiroshima.
 They also run pubs in central Hiroshima and Tokyo, where you can buy sake delivered fresh from this brewery.
-You can test and buy their Five Sake Sampler, which comprises five 180ml bottles of some of the types of sake that they produce.
+You can buy their Five Sake Sampler, which comprises five 180ml bottles of some of the types of sake that they produce.

 Kamoki Sake Brewery Saijo